IGwenQin/Borehole-VR-Simulation/README.md

 <p></p>

-3. Click "Save" and "Generate" botton to generate camera objects
+3. Click the "Save" and "Generate" button to generate cameras.
-  Note that: Semilar to cylinder, game object in scene and asset correspond to each other.
-Therefore, if you want to create the other, create new CylinderCameraData.

-4. If parameters change, click "Update" botton
+Note: If parameters are changed, click the "Update" button.

-5. Click "Render" botton to shoot images
+4. Click the "Render" button to register images
-  It may be several seconds.
-The output images will be generated in render path.
+Now you can generate 3D model with the registered images.